 If you fall on hard times and have to stop investing, you may be able to leave the investment as “paid-up” until the maturity date, when the investment pays out.

 Your savings in an endowment policy are taxed at a flat rate of 30 percent.
 This means that these investments are only suitable for investors on a higher marginal tax rate.
-So, if you pay income tax at a rate of less than 30%, you will be taxed more in an endowment than in a unit trust investment, for example.
+If you pay income tax at a rate of less than 30 percent, you will be taxed more in an endowment than in a unit trust investment, for example.

 Endowment policies may be coupled with life and disability cover that pays the contributions or pays a benefit should you die or become disabled before you have saved your goal amount.
 This may be useful, but if you already have sufficient life cover, you may not need this additional cover.